jessecascio/vms/vagrant/README.md

 10.2.2.4       slave
 ```

-Now to get to the slave server simpyle SSH to host name.
+Now to get to access the slave server simply SSH to host name.
 No password or IP address required:

 ```
 ssh slave